weaversa/cryptol-course/labs/KeyWrapping/KeyWrappingAnswers.md

 ## Prerequisites

 Before working through this lab, you'll need
   * Cryptol to be installed,
-  * this module to load succesfully,
+  * this module to load succesfully, and
-  * an editor for completing the exercises in this file,
+  * an editor for completing the exercises in this file.

-  * intermediate knowledge of using the Cryptol interpreter to load modules and evaluate functions,
+You'll also need experience with
-  * intermediate knowledge of Cryptol's types,
+  * loading modules and evaluating functions in the interpreter,
-  * to know the difference between value variables and type variables,
+  * Cryptol's sequence and `Integer` types,
-  * experience demoting types variables to value variables,
+  * demoting types variables to value variables,
-  * basic knowledge of Cryptol's `:sat` and `:prove` commands,
+  * the `:prove` command,
-  * intermediate knowledge of how to manipulate sequences using `#`, `take`, `drop`, `split`, `join`, `head`, `tail`.
+  * manipulating sequences using `#`, `take`, `drop`, `split`, `join`, `head`, and `tail`,
-  * intermediate knowledge of how to write functions and properties,
+  * writing functions and properties,
-  * intermediate knowledge of sequence comprehensions,
+  * sequence comprehensions,
-  * experience using functions with curried parameters,
+  * functions with curried parameters,
-  * experience with logical, comparison, arithmetic, and conditional operators
+  * logical, comparison, arithmetic, and conditional operators.

 ## Skills You Will Learn